HashRiz1/azure-cloud-posture-assessment/README.md

 ## Storage Account Misconfiguration

-The storage account `seclabdata` was provisioned with public blob access enabled and secure transfer (HTTPS enforcement) disabled.
-A container was set to allow anonymous read access at the blob level, and fake sensitive files — a credentials file and a CSV of employee records — were uploaded to demonstrate what real-world exposure looks like, not just a flagged setting in isolation.
+The storage account `seclabdata` was provided with public blob access enabled and secure transfer (HTTPS enforcement) disabled.
+A container was set to allow anonymous read access at the blob level.
+Fake sensitive files, a credentials file and a CSV of employee records were uploaded to demonstrate what real-world exposure would look like.

-This combination means anyone with the container URL could read these files without any authentication, and traffic to the storage account wasn't guaranteed to be encrypted in transit.
+This combination means anyone with the container URL could read these files without any authentication, and any traffic to the storage account wasn't guaranteed to be encrypted.

 ![public access enabled](screenshots/before-storage-public-access-enabled.png)
 ![public container contents](screenshots/before-public-container-files.png)

-Defender for Cloud flagged this under its public access recommendation, mapped to CIS control 3.7:
+Defender for Cloud flagged this under its public access recommendation, CIS control 3.7:

 ![defender finding detail](screenshots/defender-detail-storage-public-access.png)

-**Remediation:** Disabled blob anonymous access and enabled secure transfer through the storage account's Configuration blade.
+**Remediation:** Disabled blob anonymous access and enabled secure transfer through the storage account's Configuration

 ![public access disabled](screenshots/after-storage-public-access-disabled.png)
 ![secure transfer enabled](screenshots/after-storage-secure-transfer-enabled.png)

-CIS Control: 3.7, 3.1 | Severity: High

 ---

 ## Network Security Group Misconfiguration

-The NSG attached to `VM-lab1` had inbound rules allowing SSH (22) and RDP (3389) from any source (0.0.0.0/0).
-This is one of the most common real-world findings in cloud environments — exposed management ports are a direct target for credential brute-forcing and automated exploit scanning, and they don't require any further misconfiguration to be actively dangerous the moment the VM is reachable.
+The NSG attached to `VM-lab1` had inbound rules allowing SSH and RDP from any source.
+Exposed management ports are a direct target for credential brute-forcing and automated exploit scanning, and they don't require any further misconfiguration to be actively dangerous the moment the VM is reachable.

 ![open ports](screenshots/before-nsg-open-ssh-rdp.png)